Cut the knot: learn to enjoy mathematics

 Van Obel Theorem and Barycentric coordinates

-The Van Obel theorem may serve as a linP between Ceva's Theorem and barycentric coordinates.
+The Van Obel theorem may serve as a link between Ceva's Theorem and barycentric coordinates.
 (Another proof of Van Obel's theorem builds on the ratios of areas formed by concurrent cevians in a triangle.)

 Theorem

-For three cevians meeting inside ABC at point P, the following is true:
+For three cevians meeting inside ΔABC at point P, the following is true:

 (1) AP/PD = AE/EC + AF/FB